We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hay fever comes by its name from hay-cutting season.
 Historically, this activity occurred in the summer months, around the same time many people experienced symptoms.

 Seasonal allergies are less common during the winter, but it’s possible to experience allergic rhinitis year-round.
 Different plants emit their respective pollens at different times of year.
 Depending on your allergy triggers and where you live, you may experience hay fever in more than one season.
 You may also react to indoor allergens, such as mold or pet dander.

-Symptoms of allergic rhinitis range from mild to severe.
-In addition, many people with hay fever suffer from asthma as well.
-The most common symptoms of allergic rhinitis include:
+Symptoms of seasonal allergies range from mild to severe.
+The most common include:

 - runny or stuffy nose

 - watery and itchy eyes